chn-lee-yumi/MaterialSearch/README_EN.md

 ## Troubleshooting

 If you encounter any issues, please read this documentation carefully first.
 If you cannot find an answer, search the issues to see if there are similar problems.
-If not, you can open a new issue and provide detailed information about the problem, including your attempted solutions and thoughts, error messages and screenshots, and the system you are using (Windows/Linux/MacOS) and the configuration in `config.py`.
+If not, you can open a new issue and provide detailed information about the problem, including your attempted solutions and thoughts, error messages and screenshots, and the system you are using (Windows/Linux/MacOS) and the configuration (which will be printed while running `main.py`).

 I am only responsible for issues related to the functionality, code, and documentation of this project (such as malfunctions, code errors, and incorrect documentation). **Please resolve any runtime environment issues on your own (such as how to configure the Python environment, inability to use GPU acceleration, how to install ffmpeg, etc.).**